JanssenProject/jans/docs/admin/developer/agama/quick-start.md

 ### Getting an access token

-In order to add/modify flow data, you will interact with a small REST API which is protected by bearer token.
+In order to add/modify flows, you will interact with a small REST API which is protected by bearer token.
 To be able to get tokens, SSH to your server and collect the id and secret of the jans-config-api client this way:

 ```
 cat /root/.config/jans-cli.ini | grep 'jca_client_id'